-This page describes how to activate the Google Cloud Datastore API, the quotas associated with this API, how to enable billing, and how to set a spending limit.
-The activation process varies based on your existing setup and environment.
+This page describes how to access a Cloud Firestore in Datastore mode database from different platforms, how to enable billing, and how to set a spending limit.

-To get started with Cloud Datastore and App Engine, see one of the following language-specific pages:
+To get started with Datastore mode and App Engine, see one of the following language-specific pages:

 |App Engine Standard Environment||App Engine Flexible Environment|

-App Engine apps can access Cloud Datastore instances in the same project by default.
-Each App Engine app uses an App Engine default service account to manage access to GCP services like Cloud Datastore.
-By default, the App Engine default service account has the Project Editor IAM role, which includes full read and write access to Cloud Datastore.
+App Engine apps can access a Datastore mode database in the same project by default.
+Each App Engine app uses an App Engine default service account to manage access to GCP services like Cloud Firestore.
+By default, the App Engine default service account has the Project Editor IAM role, which includes full read and write access to Datastore mode.

-You can modify the IAM permissions of your App Engine default service account, but your app may lose access to Cloud Datastore unless you assign an IAM role with the required Cloud Datastore permissions.
-The Cloud Datastore Owner and Cloud Datastore User IAM roles, for example, grant read and write access to Cloud Datastore.
+You can modify the IAM permissions of your App Engine default service account, but your app may lose access to Cloud Firestore unless you assign an IAM role with the required Cloud Firestore permissions.
+The Cloud Datastore Owner and Cloud Datastore User IAM roles, for example, grant read and write access to Cloud Firestore in Datastore mode.

-If you delete your App Engine default service account, you must restore your App Engine service account to access Cloud Datastore.
+If you delete your App Engine default service account, you must restore your App Engine service account to access Cloud Firestore.

-Accessing Cloud Datastore from a Compute Engine instance
+Accessing your database from a Compute Engine instance

-This section shows how to activate and access the Cloud Datastore API from a Compute Engine VM instance in a new or existing project.
+This section shows how to activate and access a Datastore mode database from a Compute Engine VM instance in a new or existing project.

-Enable the Google Compute Engine API for the project you selected or created in the previous step.
+- Enable the Google Compute Engine API for your project.

 Enable the Compute Engine API